 Fasting or intermittent fasting also allows the body to focus on clean-up rather than to use all of its energy to digest food.
-Care must be taken because not all animals are candidates for this (NOT for cats and herbivores).
+Care must be taken because not all animals are candidates for this.
 It goes without saying that we MUST eliminate all sources of damaging chemicals we have control over and vote with our money.

-Invisible Toxins That Lurk
+Toxins That Lurk